 fact that men aged 30 to 39 years earned €16.39, while men between

 50 and 59 years earned €18.66

 Earnings for both men and women rose consistently in relation to their length of service in the enterprise.
-Earnings of employees with a length of 10 to 14 years were nearly 40% higher as compared to employees with a length of service of less than one year.
+Earnings of employees with a length of 15 to 19 years were around 500% higher as compared to employees with a length of service of less than one year.
 Employees reaching a length of 30 and more years of service earned almost twice as much as employees with less than one year.
 The growth in women's earnings was stronger than that of men's.
 Consequently, the gender-related differences in earnings decreased with a long duration of service.

 The results also indicate a positive impact of education on